 And He wants it given away precisely to sinners like us who don't deserve even the smallest crumb.
-We owe a debt that, even if we had eternity to repay, we would never even be able to begin.
-Our flesh is sold into slavery to sin and even the best of our efforts are tainted, filthy rags.
 It can't be preached or believed too much - God's greatest desire is that wretches be saved and made sons of light.
-Wretches like us who feverishly chase after the desires of our flesh; who despise weakness and chase after strength; who lust after success and independence; whose thoughts are most often filled with ourselves and how to have, be, think, and do more, bigger, and better; who would rather turn away from and look down on the weak and broken rather than inconvenience and dirty ourselves so that we might suffer with them and bear their burden.
+Wretches like us who feverishly chase after the desires of our flesh rather than hear and study and meditate on God's Word; who despise weakness and chase after strength; who lust after success and independence; whose thoughts are most often filled with ourselves and how to have, be, think, and do more, bigger, and better; who would rather turn away from and look down on the weak and broken rather than inconvenience and dirty ourselves so that we might suffer with them and bear their burden.
 God would save us from such utter foolishness so that we might know the joy of His mercy and so share that mercy freely with others.

 No, we are not like God.
-First us, then, if there there is a little left over we might share it.
+First us.
+Then, if there there is a little left over we might share it.
 But not too much.
 God certainly wouldn't want us just giving our stuff away!
 Responsible people collect on their debts.
 That's why the parable makes absolutely no business sense.
-We are always using what we have been given to get more believing that's why it was given in the first place - after all, I've worked hard for it!
+We are always using what we have been given to get more believing that's why it was given in the first place.
 How great it will be when people and God look at us and admire us for our wit, our wealth, and our wisdom!
-"They will sing my praises and tell me how wonderful and cool I am."
+"They will sing my praises and tell me how wonderful I am."

 But God isn't impressed.
 He isn't interested in collecting on debts.
 He's interested in forgiving them, wiping them absolutely clean, bearing the full responsibility of that debt.
 He didn't freely forgive you your sins so that you could turn around and hold grudges against those who have sinned against you.
 Nothing was given to you so you would go and build yourself bigger barns.
 He doesn't give you a good income so that you can be richer.
-He gives you what you have so that your needs would be met and then with the same reckless generosity share with those through whom, in your various vocations, God lays a claim upon you - your time, your prayers, your skills, your wisdom, and your money.
+He gives you what you have so that your needs would be met and then with the same reckless generosity share with those through whom, in your various vocations, God lays a claim upon you -your time, your prayers, your skills, your wisdom, and your money.
 God places before you those who need the things with which God has first blessed you - your spouse, your children, your family, your church, your neighbors, your boss and colleagues, your community, your country.